Online Submissions

 "Fig. 2.
 Description of political processes"

-No point is put after the caption.
+No dot is put after the caption.

 Translation of a caption should be given after the caption in Russian.